 Kotor to Cetinje

 There are frequent intercity buses between Kotor and Cetinje via Budva.
-The journey takes approximately 1 1/2 hours.
-For the day trip to Lovćen National Park and Lipa Cave, we recommend to hire a bicycle.
+The journey takes approximately 90 minutes.
+For the day trip to Lovćen National Park and Lipa Cave, we recommend hiring a bicycle.
 Your accommodation may even provide one for free.

 To visit Ostrog Monastery on a day trip from Cetinje, you need to first take an intercity bus from Cetinje to Podgorica (45 minutes) and then the ZPCG train from Podgorica towards Nikšić, getting off at Ostrog (another 45 minutes).

-From the Ostrog station, it’s a steep hike of just over 2km/280m elevation gain to the lower monastery (and an additional kilometer/280m elevation gain) to the upper monastery.
+From the Ostrog station, it’s a steep hike of just over 2km/280m elevation gain to the lower monastery (and an additional kilometre/280m elevation gain) to the upper monastery.

 Cetinje to Bar